Posted by: Northwest Eye in General on September 14, 2025

 - Mild Irritation: Some may experience a slight scratchy sensation, often alleviated with artificial tears.

 It’s essential to remember that the information provided here is not a substitute for professional diagnosis.
 If symptoms persist or if you experience repeated episodes, we encourage you to seek advice from an eye care expert at Northwest Eye to rule out any underlying issues.
-Risk factors for eye bleeding include diabetes, high blood pressure, and the use of blood-thinning medications.
+Risk factors for subconjunctival hemorrhage include diabetes, high blood pressure, and the use of blood-thinning medications.
 If you encounter eye discomfort or other troubling symptoms, please seek medical assistance, as these may indicate more serious concerns.

 Statistics show that around 10% of individuals without known risk factors may experience a recurrence of subconjunctival bleeding.
 This highlights the importance of awareness and preventive measures, such as maintaining your eye health and wearing protective eyewear during activities.
 We are here to help you through this process and ensure you feel supported every step of the way.